GrantHair5/GrantHair5/README.md

 Delivering great systems for customers and staff of Arnold Clark within the Mobile App team, using a variety of .NET/C# technologies and various frontend stuff including but not limited to React, Typescript & Vite

 Blogging https://dev.to/granthair5

+My short game, hit me up if you'd like to create golf content... looking at you Bob Does Sports

 # Current Side Projects